Abuse of Older Adults

 Victim Link (24-hour crisis line)

-- The abuse of older persons is often a very difficult topic to discuss.
+OverviewAbuse, neglect and self neglect of older adults.
 This package of information sheets was developed to address the issues that are most often raised in workshops.
 These information sheets can be used individually or as a package by community members and by professionals in a variety of fields.

-Financial abuse of older persons - Financial or property abuse involves the misuse of an older person’s money, property or assets without his or her full knowledge or consent.
+5 Financial abuse of older adults - Financial or property abuse involves the misuse of an older person’s money, property or assets without his or her full knowledge or consent.

-Neglect and self-neglect of older persons - Neglect can be intentional (active) or unintentional (passive).
+7 Neglect of older adults - Neglect can be intentional (active) or unintentional (passive)

-Domestic violence between older persons - Domestic violence occurs when one person in an intimate relationship attempts to dominate and control the other person.
+9 Domestic violence between older adults - Domestic violence occurs when one person in an intimate relationship attempts to dominate and control the other person.

-FAQs and myths: abuse and neglect - The World Health Organization (2002) defines abuse of older persons as, “single or repeated acts, or lack of appropriate action, occurring within a relationship where there is an expectation of trust, which causes harm or distress to an older person.”
+11 FAQs and myths in abuse of older adults - The World Health Organization (2002) defines abuse of older adults as, “single or repeated acts, or lack of appropriate action, occurring within a relationship where there is an expectation of trust, which causes harm or distress to an older person.”

-Abuse and neglect of older persons in care facilities - Abuse and neglect involves any intentional or negligent act by a caregiver or any other person that causes harm, risk of harm, or jeopardizes the well-being or safety of an older person.
+14 Abuse or neglect of older adults in care or supported living facilities - Abuse and neglect involves any intentional or negligent act by a caregiver or any other person that causes harm, risk of harm, or jeopardizes the well-being or safety of an older adult.

-Current trends: abuse and neglect of older persons –topics of aging in place, healthier lifestyle choices, technology, caregivers, and immigration.
+16 Current trends: abuse neglect, and self-neglect of older adults - topics of aging in place, healthier lifestyle choices, technology, caregivers, and immigration.

-Human rights abuse of older persons - Human rights abuse refers to the unreasonable denial of fundamental rights and freedoms normally enjoyed by adults.
+17 Human rights – protecting the older adult - Human rights abuse refers to the unreasonable denial of fundamental rights and freedoms normally enjoyed by adults.

 Abuse of Older Adults